-- 67. The outcome of the screening process has produced options relating to demand management, hard infrastructure including transfers and drought options.
-This adds up to a total of 41 options or option groups, nine demand management activities, 27 hard infrastructure and transfer options and 7 drought options. - 68.
+- 78. The outcome of the screening process has produced options relating to demand management, hard infrastructure including transfers and drought options.
+This totals 41 options or option groups, nine demand management activities, 27 hard infrastructure and transfer options and 7 drought options. - 79.
 This exceeds the number produced for the WRMP19 plan, where there were 13 hard infrastructure (supply-side) options and 16 demand-side options.
 This is to be expected since more options will be needed to solve a more challenging supply demand balance deficit.
 In addition, we have included more options than we need as a company to ensure there is sufficient capacity in the region as a whole, since many resource zones face a larger deficit than calculated for the SES Water WRZ.